 My recollection can’t be trusted.
 It’s full of glitches, time lags and nonsense.
 I can guarantee it absolutely won’t be the same version of events that you remember.
 How could it be?

 There’s a smattering of swearing in this blog, hopefully all in context.

 Odd opinions are mine alone, and no blame is attributable to anyone for anything they might have done.
 Forgiveness is so much easier to live with than the bitter bile of anger.
 Sunk cost, living well, timing, self-care and all that.
 Besides, what good does it ever do to dwell?

 I really do appreciate your support and feedback.
 And yes, I do smell of Dove soap.

 ps This is me inside one of those little pods at Terminal 5, Heathrow, London UK.
-Anyone who rides in one of these cute, little trains ends up with a massive grin on their face before they even get to Departures.
+Anyone who rides in one of these cute, little electric trains ends up with a massive grin on their face before they even get to Departures.
 I rarely fly, due to my eco credentials.
 One trip every 4 years or so, at most.

 I assert my moral rights and the right of attribution to be identified as the creator of these stories.